Epistimis/.github/profile/README.md

 The Notation Specifics table lists grammar labels and the specific character sequences they convert to.
 Every time you see one of the labels in a grammar rule below, that means you should type the notation character sequence for that label.
 For pairs of labels (e.g. LIST_START and LIST_END), the notation cell for that concept shows the two character sequences separated by a space.
 Using these labels in the subsequent grammar rules is meant to ensure that the appropriate concept is communicated in the grammar rules *and* that the rules implement the concepts in a consistent way.

 -->
+1. Epistimis uses XText grammars as the basis for tooling.
+Per the [XText grammar doc](https://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html#syntax):
-1. Parentheses are used in the grammar rules below for grouping.
-A vertical bar ‘|’ inside the parentheses means that the things on either side of the vertical bar are different options for what to type.
-The closing parenthesis may be followed by either ‘?’,’*’, or ‘+’.
-Each of these indicates how many times what is inside the parentheses can be entered: ‘?’ means 0 or 1 times; ‘*’ means 0 or more times; ‘+’ means 1 or more times.
+* Parentheses are used in grammar rules for grouping.
+* A vertical bar ‘|’ inside the parentheses means that the things on either side of the vertical bar are alternatives.
+* The closing parenthesis may be followed by either ‘?’,’\*’, or ‘+’.
+Each of these indicates how many times what is inside the parentheses can be entered: ‘?’ means 0 or 1 times; ‘\*’ means 0 or more times; ‘+’ means 1 or more times.
-If none of these is specified, it means the preceding grammar element must be entered 1 time.
+If none of these is specified, it means the preceding grammar element must be present exactly 1 time.

 For more details, see the [XText grammar doc](https://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html#syntax)

 To insure consistency in the rules, the following conventions are used:
 1. All optional lists (a list that can contain 0 or more elements) are themselves optional.
 If you aren’t going to put anything in the list, you